Published by Lilo H. Stainton in NJ Spotlight

 This level of disclosure appears to be the norm, according to the Quality Institute’s report, which reviewed public Medicaid data systems in all 50 states.
 While federal law requires that reams of information be collected monthly, the report found vast differences in how states use this information to make policy decisions and how much they make it publicly accessible.
 The problem isn’t legal restrictions, it notes, but a lack of resources and a limited willingness to commit scarce dollars to software and other technology.

 Compare and contrast

-A handful of states — includingand — also make it easy to compare program eligibility with actual enrollment, by posting data from other social service programs that depend on the same income standards, the report notes.
+A handful of states — including California and Massachusetts — also make it easy to compare program eligibility with actual enrollment, by posting data from other social service programs that depend on the same income standards, the report notes.
 This can help policymakers identify operational gaps in the enrollment process and better ensure those who qualify get the help they need.
 (Efforts by the administration of former New Jersey Gov. Chris Christie to create a comprehensive, coordinated system to track all welfare benefits failed and the state lost tens of millions of dollars on the contract.)

 In fact, South Carolina was able to reduce unnecessary C-sections and neonatal admissions to save more than $6 million during the first quarter of 2013.
-(Lawmakers and patient advocates in New Jersey have urged the state to develop a maternity care, hoping that the availability of more data can help expectant mothers connect with the best care.)
+(Lawmakers and patient advocates in New Jersey have urged the state to develop a maternity care report card, hoping that the availability of more data can help expectant mothers connect with the best care.)
 The interactive dashboard maintained by the Oklahoma Health Authority allows users to search for the cost of key healthcare services, including dental and pharmacy charges.